as of August 20, 2014 ($17,000 Buy It Now, OBO, Or Best Offer)

-Fuel Pumps: 1 mechanical on engine; 1 electric prior to engine, under PH helmsman seat.
+Fuel Pumps: 1 mechanical on engine; 1 electric prior to engine, at top of fuel tank under PH helmsman seat.

 Fuel Tank: 80 gal, (newly rebuilt 2007), under pilothouse sole, vents overboard, fits easily thru companionway.

-Windlass: Vetus Tigre (similar to Lofrans Tiger), 12 volt DC; emergency lever crank handle; claw on rope (to relieve load on gypsy).
+Windlass: Vetus Tigre (similar to Lofrans Tiger), 12 volt DC; emergency lever crank handle; claw (attached to rope), to relieve load on gypsy.